zdima/OpenBuilds-Fusion360-Postprocessor/README.md

 Creates .gcode files optimized for GRBL/grblHAL based Openbuilds-style machines.
 Supports router, laser and plasma operations.

+V1.0.38 and V0.0.2_beta
+1. Main post : Simple probing, each axis on its own, and XY corner, for BB4x with 3D probe, and machine simulation.
+1. X32 4th axis beta post: machine simulation enabled.

 V1.0.37
 1. Tape splitting - allows setting a line count after which the gcode is split into a new file, see option _Split on line count (0 for none)_